nushankodikara/TecInpact/content/post/budget-online-radio-station-guide-2020.md

 Notice something? yeah all the bad is gone! and we're ready to rock on.

 ### Setting Up Softwares
-Here, we are using [Winamp](http://www.winamp.com/) And [Shoutcast](https://directory.shoutcast.com/Winamp) to setup a simple but professional setup. youcan use something like Virtual DJ, SAM Broadcater etc. but we are considering only free options in this post, if you need a complete guide on Virtual DJ and SAM Broadcaster, let me know in the comments.
+Here, we are using [Winamp](http://www.winamp.com/) And [Shoutcast](https://directory.shoutcast.com/Winamp) to setup a simple but professional setup. you can use something like Virtual DJ, SAM Broadcaster etc. but we are considering only free options in this post, if you need a complete guide on Virtual DJ and SAM Broadcaster, let me know in the comments.
 Download And install Winamp And Shoutcast Usually.

-Follow up these steps, I Dont think I want to explain this but I'll whenever it's required.
+Follow up these steps, I don't think I want to explain this but I'll whenever it's required.

 [Download](http://www.winamp.com/)